aras-p/glsl-optimizer/src/gallium/docs/source/context.rst

-If ``mode`` is PIPE_RENDER_COND_BY_REGION_WAIT or PIPE_RENDER_COND_BY_REGION_NO_WAIT rendering will be predicated as above for the non-REGION modes but in the case that an occulusion query returns a non-zero result, regions which were occluded may be ommitted by subsequent drawing commands.
+If ``mode`` is PIPE_RENDER_COND_BY_REGION_WAIT or PIPE_RENDER_COND_BY_REGION_NO_WAIT rendering will be predicated as above for the non-REGION modes but in the case that an occlusion query returns a non-zero result, regions which were occluded may be ommitted by subsequent drawing commands.
 This can result in better performance with some GPUs.
 Normally, if the occlusion query returned a non-zero result subsequent